Create a Website Account - Manage notification subscriptions, save form progress and more.

 In most sales agreements, the seller and the buyer split the tax.
 However, the new owner is responsible if there is any question over the amount of tax paid.
 The Recorder of Deeds Office will not accept a deed unless the tax is paid at the time of recording.
 The State and Local Governments do not care who pays the tax as long as it is paid.

 Yes.
 Conveyances between husband and wife, parent and child, grandparent and grandchild, and brothers and sisters are exempt.
 A deed between ex-spouses is also exempted.
 There are also other exemptions that are allowed in certain situations.
 It is best to consult your attorney to find out what these exemptions are.
-For questions about transfer tax, you may also call the State Department at 717-787-4994.
+For questions about transfer tax, you may contact the email resource account for the PA Department of Revenue Realty Transfer Tax division

 If your land meets the minimum qualifications, it may be eligible to be taxed based on its "use value" rather than its "market value."
 There are three land classes that may qualify for a preferential assessment.